.22 Air Rifles and the Law: Do You Need a Licence?

 Do You Need a Licence in the UK?

 In the UK, air rifle laws are governed by the Firearms Act 1968.
-The key factor is the rifle’s muzzle energy, measured in foot-pounds (ft-lbs).
+The key factor is the rifle’s muzzle energy, measured in foot-pounds (ft-lbs), and broader guidance on when you need a licence for an air rifle helps clarify how those limits apply in practice.

 Power Limits